 Northern Strandir

 Today's drive takes you through the remote Strandir region of Iceland's north.
-Amid the unspoiled nature of this region, you can see many of the features for which the country is famous: rugged coastline, fjords, mountains, fishing villages, puffins, whales, and wild Icelandic horses.
+In this unspoiled area, you can see many of the country's most famous features: rugged coastline, fjords, mountains, fishing villages, puffins, whales, and wild Icelandic horses.
 It's also a great area to glimpse the northern lights.

 You can stop to see historic landmarks, like the early 20th-century Old Herring Factory in the village of Djúpavík.
 Another great option is Krossneslaug, one of the most popular hot springs in the Westfjords.
 Continue down the road past panoramic inlets, scenic waterfalls, and driftwood beaches.
 At the end, you can stop at the Munaðarnesm farm, which looks out over the fjords and the Drangaskörð rocky peaks on the horizon.
 Afterward, maybe go for a hike along Reykjaneshyrna, a mountain on the fjord whose trails also offer incredible views.